-column “e”: This column shall indicate whether the reported turnover has been carried out in the acquiring network of the foreign payment service provider in Hungary or abroad.
+Column 5: This column shall indicate whether the reported turnover has been carried out in the acquiring network of the foreign payment service provider in Hungary or abroad.
 If a domestic acquirer directly provides cross-border acquiring service abroad, it is not necessary to report the foreign turnover carried out in such network separately from the domestic network.
 It must be indicated in the table whether the registered office of the foreign payment service provider is within or outside the European Union.
 Foreign turnover shall be reported broken down by countries in the case of EU Member States, and in aggregate under code “U9” in the case of other countries.

-column “f”: This column shall indicate the place of the transaction.
+Column 6: This column shall indicate the place of the transaction.
 Where a foreign service provider renders acquiring services in Hungary directly rather than through a branch office or subsidiary, the transaction shall be reported with the code “HU” as a domestic transaction.

-column “g”: This column shall indicate that to the use of which type of service the reported SZÉP-card balance and the turnover of the purchases by SZÉP-card relate.
+Column 7: This column shall indicate that to the use of which type of service the reported SZÉP card balance and the turnover of the purchases by SZÉP card relate.

-column “h”: This column shall indicate the card company codes based on the attached code lists.
+Column 8: This column shall indicate the card company codes based on the attached code lists.

-column “i”: This column shall indicate the place of card acceptance in the case of the turnover reported by the reporting entity.
+Column 9: This column shall indicate the place of card acceptance in the case of the turnover reported by the reporting entity.

-column “j”: This column shall indicate the acceptance channel.
+Column 10: This column shall indicate the acceptance channel.
 Under the INAPP code report the transactions initiated through the mobile wallet application by cards registered in the mobile wallet, executed in an online environment.
-Transactions conducted at POS terminals or ATMs with payment cards digitized into a wallet application are not considered to be “INAPP” transactions, these transactions shall be reported under “POS” or “ATM” codes.
+Transactions conducted at POS terminals or ATMs with payment cards digitised into a wallet application are not considered to be “INAPP” transactions, these transactions shall be reported under “POS” or “ATM” codes.
+Only payments initiated by the merchant with a card previously registered with the merchant should be reported as MIT transactions.
+Transactions initiated by the customer via a mobile wallet using a card registered in the mobile wallet, as well as the first transaction initiated at merchants together with the initial card registration, are not considered MIT transactions.

-column “k”: shall indicate whether the respective turnover qualifies as remote payment transaction based on point 27a of Section 2 of Act LXXXV of 2009 on the Pursuit of the Business of Payment Services (hereinafter: Payment Services Act).
+Column 11: shall indicate whether the respective turnover qualifies as remote payment transaction based on Article 2(27a) of Act LXXXV of 2009 on the Pursuit of the Business of Payment Services (hereinafter referred to as “Payment Services Act”).